The sparse parity matrix: Tracing Warning Propagation

 \section{Tracing Warning Propagation}

 In this section we will analyse the local structure of $G(\vA)$ together with WP messages, and show that locally the graph has a rather simple structure.
-For this argument we will make use of the results of~\cite{CCKLR}. \footnote{The article~\cite{CCKLR} deals with the standard binomial random graph $G(n,d/n)$, whereas in our situation we have the \emph{bipartite} graph $G(n,n,d/n)$ -- however, the proofs in that paper generalise in an obvious way to this setting.} The study of WP messages will enable us to prove Propositions~\ref{claim_littleintersection}, \ref{Prop_frozen} and~\ref{Prop_slush}.
+For this argument we will make use of the results of~\cite{CLR_WP}. \footnote{The article~\cite{CLR_WP} deals with a much more general multi-type random graph model, an arbitrary finite alphabet of possible messages and an arbitrary message update rule.
+It covers the bipartite random graph $G(\vA)$ and our instance of the WP algorithm as a special case, and checking that all of the necessary assumptions are satisfied is an easy exercise.} The study of WP messages will enable us to prove Propositions~\ref{claim_littleintersection}, \ref{Prop_frozen} and~\ref{Prop_slush}.